3 cable car route Davos Klosters - Arosa/Lenzerheide - Tschiertschen

 Tschiertschen – Parpan - Lenzerheide

-With the two chair lifts in Tschiertschen you reach the Hühnerköpfe, where you ski on the piste to the valley station of the Jochalp.
-Arrived at the top with the drag lift, you can eat at the Restaurant Jochalp and enjoy a wonderful view over Chur and the Rhine Valley from the vantage point.
-Freshly fortified, the unsecured descent continues through the Schwarzwald towards Foppa and over the Ausser- and Innerberg to Parpan.
+With the two chairlifts in Tschiertschen you reach the Hühnerköpfe, from where you ski down the piste to the valley station of Jochalp.
+Once you arrive at the top with the drag lift, you can refresh yourself in the Jochalp restaurant and enjoy a wonderful view over Chur and the Rhine valley from the viewpoint.
+Refreshed, the unsecured descent continues through the Black Forest towards Foppa and over the Ausser- and Innerberg to Parpan.

 The ski bus takes you to Lenzerheide (included in the ticket).
-The Postbus will take you to Davos (Important: Postbus not included in the fare).
+The PostBus takes you to Davos (Important: PostBus is not included in the fare).

 Directions